-The world's most and least religiously diverse countries may not be quite what you think, judging by an extensive report by Pew that scores and ranks countries on religious diversity by indexing survey data with a mathematical model.
+The world's most and least religiously diverse countries may not be quite what you think, judging by an extensive report by Pew, from April 2014, that scores and ranks countries on religious diversity by indexing survey data with a mathematical model.
 The results, to be honest, really surprised me.

 Here's the data mapped out, with the most religiously diverse countries in blue and the least diverse in yellow: